smileling/tidb-tools/README.md

     A tool for checking if DDL SQL can be successfully executed by TiDB.

+## Tool detail

+### Sync Diff Inspector

+*Component*

+- Drainer connector: this component for send operation to drainer, example: start, stop, pause, resume,...
+- Inspector Server: is a HTTP Server, expose some api like get sync status, some metrics, error rate of sync pipeline.
+- Alerter: send alert message to mail server.
+- Repairer: auto fix inconsistency data depend on strategy in config.

 ## License

 Apache 2.0 license.
 See the [LICENSE](./LICENSE) file for details.